thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - src/app

-This folder contains all our applcation codes such as components, services and so on.
+This folder contains all our application codes such as components, services and so on.

 - src/asset